kaizushi/picosite/README.txt

 === Features ===

+* Rainbow Dash, your best friend in the corner.
+Rainbow Dash can display on all pages and this is powerful.
+We love Rainbow Dash because we are lesbians who love My Little Pony.
+Girls only!
 * Compatibility, this software is written in a way that the way you configure it one will always have full backward compatability.
 This is considered at every step of development.
 There are no depreciated